 The addition of Google plus to my seemingly ever increasing arsenal of social media (sic) tools has left me feeling a little overwhelmed.
 In a recent discussion with Dave White we came to the conclusion that there is less and less cycling of social media tools.
 Looking back down the 2.0 road travelled we see that it is littered at the start with a host of abandoned vehicles, but unsurprisingly, as we have continued on our journey the ones that are still travelling are a mixture of reliable, popular, usable, widely applicable, niche and so on.
-New vehicles are being launched that build on their designs and learning and as broadband and devices get faster and cheaper more and more people start driving these vehicles, and test driving lots of new ones.
+New vehicles are being launched that build on their designs and learning and as broadband and devices get faster and cheaper more and more people start driving these vehicles, and test driving lots of new ones, although if you buy a new car and expect return, the use of a california lemon law attorney could be really helpful with this.
 That’s where we switch from the road metaphor, which would lead us to a traffic jam and no one going anywhere, to Douglas Adams’ entry about space in the Hitchhikers guide.
-The Internet is big, there are no road blocks, or bottlenecks as we approach busy intersections.
+The Internet is big, there are no road blocks, or bottlenecks as we approach busy intersections where accidents could happen, for this getting lawyers from this Source is really useful.
 We spread out with the tools and go in any direction we want.
 And that can be scary, especially if you are trying to keep abreast of ‘everything’.

 But is it a problem?